BrownBiomechanics/Autoscoper/Documentation/user-interface.md

     * The range of frames to track and the number of frames to skip between tracking.
     * Reverse Tracking
         * If checked, the tracking will be done in reverse.
-* Inital Guess:
+* Initial Guess:
     * Current frame: It uses the position of the “bone” in the current frame as the initial position
     * Previous frame: It uses the position of the “bone” in the previous frame as the initial position
     * Linear extrapolation: It estimates the initial position using a linear extrapolation of the previous two frames.
     * Spline interpolation: It estimates the initial position using a spline interpolation of all frames.
 [This is the curve that you see in the Timeline Window (bottom)]
 * Optimization Method:
-    * Partical Swarm Optimization (PSO): Global Minimization Algorithm.
+    * Particle Swarm Optimization (PSO): Global Minimization Algorithm.
 This method takes longer time, but the initialization does not matter as much as it matters for other methods
     * Downhill Simplex (DS): Fast Local Minimization Algorithm.
 Initialization is really important in this method.
     * Number of refinements: Number of times the optimization algorithm looks for the best match.
 This does not matter for PSO; however, it improves the Downhill Simplex (rule of thumb is 10 for DS).
 * PSO Options